Week #41: Stock your refrigerator with healthy staples

 Consider the bottom shelf right above the crisper drawers as the “coolest” spot in town.
 It’s the zone to store meats and seafood (unless your fridge has a special meat compartment).

-Important: Dedicate a clear plastic bin solely to meat and seafood.
+Important: Dedicate a clear plastic bin solely to meat and seafood in your fridge.
 This simple precaution keeps raw meat separate from other parts of the fridge.
 A look at my ultimate fridge organizer helps you finding the smartest spots for other foods too.
 Relocate your foods to maximize their shelf lives.

 By the way: I’ve stocked up “the ultimate fridge chart” mostly with clean eating food examples - following my 80/20 approach.